esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 14-findthatword display lines containing the pattern "oot" from the file /etc/passwd
+File 15-countthatword display the number of lines that contain the pattern "bin" in the file /etc/passwd